barbbaugher/virtual-pet-shelter/README.md

 Welcome to the Home for Homeless Virtual Pets

 *Unless you are a virtual cat... no virtual cats allowed.

-To star the game the following pets are available for adoption in the shelter:
+To start the game the following pets are available for adoption in the shelter:

-Buck	|A fun loving Mutt that just wants to run and play Gracie	|A sweet Puggle that could stand to lose a few pounds Molly	|A Jug who would love to rip the face off the mailman Frankie	|An Italian Greyhound who likes long walks along the Scioto
+Buck	|A fun loving Mutt that just wants to run and play

+Gracie	|A sweet Puggle that could stand to lose a few pounds

+Molly	|A Jug who would love to rip the face off the mailman

+Frankie	|An Italian Greyhound who likes long walks along the Scioto

 Attributes (instance variables)

-These are the statuses of the inital pets in the shelter whene the game begins:

 HungerLevel
 BoredomLevel
 ThirstLevel

+These are the statuses of the inital pets in the shelter whene the game begins:

 Name 	|Hunger |Thirst |Boredom
 Buck	|6		|10		|3